 Chandler acknowledged that with the notice lifted, there is an expected increase in demand — he asks customers to temporarily avoid activities that require large volumes of water such as filling bathtubs or swimming pools, abnormally long showers, landscaping, and watering plants.

-This request does not apply to folks with plumbing installed before 1988.
-These customers are instructed to flush their taps for 30 seconds to two minutes (or until they can feel a temperature change) each time before consuming water.
+However, there’s an additional rule for folks with plumbing installed before 1988.
+As was the case even before the storm, these customers are instructed to flush their taps for 30 seconds to two minutes (or until they can feel a temperature change) each time before consuming water.

 For context, last week, detectable lead was found in several area schools’ water, as a result of the normal anti-corrosion treatment not being administered for ~19 days following Helene.
 But the source water has been tested and show no detectable levels of lead.
 Chandler said in the briefing that Water Resources has “absolutely no concern” about lead presence in the distribution system.